ActuallyZach/ComputerScience/README.md

 ## I want to make games but I don't know how to code!
 What should I do?
 ### Well first you need to figure out what kind of game you want to make.
 Do you want a 3D game or a 2D game.
 - I want to make a 3D game --> [Unreal Engine](https://www.unrealengine.com/) or [Unity](https://unity.com), Unreal Engine is known for its ability to render beautiful 3D scenes and make stunning games.
 Most people use Unreal Engine for 3D games because of its easy support for the 3D space.
-Unity is well known for it's easy support of 2D games and is usually the place most people go when they want to develop a 2D game.
+Unreal engine is supported by a drag and drop coding language called Blueprints.
+This is created by the developers of Unreal and is being constantly updated.
+If you do not want to sue Blueprints you are able to use C++.
+Unreal is supported with a marketplace with many free assets to help you get started and is a great place for beginners to start making games.
+Now Unity is well known for it's easy support of 2D games and is usually the place most people go when they want to develop a 2D game.
 Unity can also be used to develop 3D games with ease, it has a very powerful editor and with lots of customizability is a perfect choice for 3D game development.
+Unity is also backed by a community marketplace where you can get assets and other things to help with your game development.
+Included within both Unity and Unreal are many features that are perfect for anyone starting off with developing to use.

-- I want to make a 2D game --> [Game Maker Studio](https://www.yoyogames.com/gamemaker), Game Maker Studio
+- I want to make a 2D game --> [Game Maker Studio](https://www.yoyogames.com/gamemaker), Gamemaker Studio is an easy way for people with or without coding experience to start creating games.
+Gamemaker Studio offers a drag and drop and traditional coding methods for users of all levels, unfortunately this language is a language created by the developers of the program, but it is largely based off of C. Gamemaker studio offers a built in editor for textures and tilesets, allowing for fast and easy level design.
+Gamemaker studio also offers many helpful features like github integration, an in-engine debugger, in-engine physics, built in sound mixer, a marketplace similar to the ones in unity or unreal engine, and many other helpful features.

 ### Next do you want to be able to use a drag and drop coding language or do you want to write all the code?
 - I want to use a drag and drop coding language --> [Unreal Engine](https://www.unrealengine.com/), Unreal engine has a built in language they call blueprints, this is a modern drag and drop coding language used for making games and is quite powerful.